Theoretical Foundations of Conformal Prediction: Model-based robustness to violations of exchangeability

 In this final section of Chapter~\ref{chapter:model-based}, we will turn to a question of a very different flavor: instead of asking about guarantees that can be obtained by placing model-based assumptions on the data \emph{in addition to} the assumption of exchangeability, we will now ask whether model-based assumptions allow for conformal type methods to perform well \emph{even if exchangeability does not hold}.

 For simplicity, let us again consider only split conformal prediction throughout this section, so that we have a pretrained score function $s_n:\cX\times\cY\to \R$.
-It may seem initially that exchangeability is a critical assumption: if the data points are not exchangeable, how can split conformal prediction still achieve marginal coverage?
-The key point to consider, however, is that the marginal coverage guarantee relies only on finding a good approximation for the $(1-\alpha)$-quantile of the test point's score, $s_n(X_{n+1},Y_{n+1})$.
-Exchangeability of the data points $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ is certainly sufficient to ensure this (i.e., with the split conformal quantile $\hat{q}_n$), but it is not necessary: it is possible to find a good estimate via model-based assumptions, without requiring exchangeability.

-We will now see that conformal prediction offers a double-robustness type guarantee: conformal prediction offers coverage guarantees as long as \emph{either} exchangeability holds (as in the theory we have seen in Chapter~\ref{chapter:conformal-exchangeability}), or if instead we can rely on model-based assumptions.
+The key insight is that the marginal coverage guarantee relies only on finding a good approximation for the $(1-\alpha)$-quantile of the test point's score, $s_n(X_{n+1},Y_{n+1})$.
+Exchangeability of the data points $(X_1,Y_1),\dots,(X_{n+1},Y_{n+1})$ is certainly sufficient to ensure this (i.e., with the split conformal quantile $\hat{q}_n$), but it is not necessary: it is possible to estimate this quantile well under other assumptions even in the absence of exchangeability.
+Thus, conformal prediction offers a double-robustness type guarantee: conformal prediction offers coverage guarantees as long as \emph{either} exchangeability holds (as in the theory we have seen in Chapter~\ref{chapter:conformal-exchangeability}), or if instead we can rely on model-based assumptions.
+Although this is a general point, for the remainder of the chapter we focus on making this intuition precise in a specific setting, namely, stationary time-series.

-\paragraph{Example: a stationary time series.} We now give an example of such a case: a stationary time-series, where exchangeability can fail drastically due to dependence over time.
-We will see that, under model-based assumptions, applying conformalized quantile regression (CQR) method (recall Section~\ref{sec:case_study_2_classification}) can still ensure coverage.
-In particular, if our estimated conditional quantiles $\hat\tau_n(x;\beta)$ are a good approximation to the true $\tau^*(x;\beta)$, we can expect to achieve coverage even without exchangeability.
+\paragraph{Stationary time series.} In the setting of a time series, exchangeability may fail drastically due to dependence over time.
+Nonetheless, we will see that, under model-based assumptions, applying the conformalized quantile regression (CQR) method (recall Section~\ref{sec:case_study_2_regression}) can still ensure coverage.
+In particular, if our estimated conditional quantiles $\hat\tau_n(x;\beta)$ are a good approximation to the true conditional quantiles $\tau^*(x;\beta)$, we can expect to achieve coverage even without exchangeability.

 We now define our setting.
 Consider a time series of data points,

 where the response is real-valued, $\cY=\R$.
 Suppose that, to predict response $Y_{n+1}$ from features $X_{n+1}$ at time $n+1$, we train a quantile regression model on past data points $(X_1,Y_1),\dots,(X_{\lfloor n/2\rfloor },Y_{\lfloor n/2\rfloor })$---that is, we construct quantile estimates $\hat\tau_n(x;\alpha/2)$ and $\hat\tau_n(x;1-\alpha/2)$.
 We then use the more recent data points $(X_{\lfloor n/2\rfloor +1},Y_{\lfloor n/2\rfloor +1}),\dots,(X_n,Y_n)$ as our calibration set, to define $\hat{q}_n$ and return the corresponding CQR prediction set,